otrosien/fastcgi/README.md

 * You can enable some Plack Middleware (direct profiling ePages via NYTProf is cool :))
 * Debugging preforked processes via Eclipse does not seem to be possible.
 Try to run app.psgi with "-stanalone" option.
 You'll get it listening for HTTP on port 8089 in this case.
 * Play with cache invalidation protocol for varnish.
 I would recommend to only use varnish on shops that have their own domain, so you can invalidate the domain's HTML cache.
-* Try load-balancing multiple FastCGI connections for "ASPooling"
+* Try load-balancing multiple FastCGI connections for "ASPooling" / sharding
 * Try out the FastCGI module from NGinX...

 etc.